Why Beautiful Digital Signage Often Fails

 Three principles do most of the heavy lifting.

-Use pre-attentive features on purpose.
-Since the brain grabs contrast, size, colour and motion before conscious thought, make your single most important element win on exactly those dimensions.
-Don't fight the brain's instincts — recruit them (Interaction Design Foundation).
-Motion is the most powerful pull of all, which is precisely why it should be used sparingly: one moving thing draws the eye; five moving things create chaos.
+Use the brain's instincts on purpose.
+Remember those basic features the brain notices automatically — contrast, size, colour, motion?
+Make your single most important element win on exactly those dimensions, so the involuntary glance lands where you want it.
+Don't fight the brain's reflexes — recruit them (Interaction Design Foundation).
+Motion is the strongest pull of all, which is precisely why it should be used sparingly: one moving thing draws the eye; five moving things create chaos.

 Commit to one focal point per screen.
-Decide where the eye lands first, then where it goes next.
+The focal point is simply the one thing you want the eye to hit first.
+Decide where it lands, then where it goes next.
 If you can't answer those two questions about your own design, the viewer certainly can't.

 Respect the brain's limits: cognitive load

-Working memory is tiny.
+"Cognitive load" is just a fancy way of saying how much you're asking the brain to hold at once — and the honest answer is: not much.
+Our working memory (the mental scratchpad we use to juggle information in the moment) is tiny.
 The famous figure is Miller's "7 ± 2" — the idea that we can hold around seven items at once.
-More recent research from Nelson Cowan puts the realistic limit closer to four chunks.
-Either way, the honest summary is: not much (Wikipedia, Miller's Law).
+More recent research from Nelson Cowan puts the realistic limit closer to four separate pieces of information.
+Either way, the summary is the same: not much (Wikipedia, Miller's Law).

 A handful of practical rules fall straight out of that constraint:

-And when you genuinely have more to convey, chunk it — break the information into a few clear, grouped pieces rather than one dense block the eye refuses to enter.
+And when you genuinely have more to convey, "chunk" it — group the information into a few clear, related blocks (the way a phone number is split into pieces so it's easier to remember) rather than one dense wall the eye refuses to enter.
+Our consulting services team applies these rules when auditing content networks for transit, retail, and hospitality clients.

 Design for the context, not the display